-Also, use of illegal drugs like methamphetamine and heroin have no known medical purpose in the quantities people abuse them in.
-They are highly addictive, and can lead to withdrawal symptoms when a person uses them regularly.
+Also, the use of illegal drugs like methamphetamine and heroin have no known medical purpose in the quantities people abuse them in.
+They are highly addictive and can lead to withdrawal symptoms when a person uses them regularly.
 If taken in excessive quantities, they can lead to overdose and death.

 The Fear of Withdrawal

-Sometimes a person wants to stop using drugs and alcohol, but fears that symptoms that come with the detox process.
+Sometimes a person wants to stop using drugs and alcohol, but fears the symptoms that come with the detox process.
 In addition to physical symptoms, strong cravings can take over and cause a person to relapse.
-Also, a person may not understand what symptoms are normal and when they are almost to the end of or peak of their detox, they relapse not knowing how close they were to feeling better.
+Also, a person may not understand what symptoms are normal, and they relapse when they are at the peak or almost at the end of their detox, not knowing how close they were to feeling better.
 For this reason, drug rehabilitation programs offer medical detox services.
 The history, concept, and practice of medical detox will be discussed in this article.

 The Symptoms of Withdrawal

 When a person abuses substances like alcohol, opiates, or heroin, the substances work on specific parts of the brain to create a certain effect.
 For example, alcohol works on GABA receptors in the brain to slow down certain processes in the body and depress the central nervous system.
 Therefore, when a person withdraws from drugs or alcohol, they often experience effects that are the direct opposite of what using the drug does.

 Withdrawal from alcohol can be a life-threatening occurrence.
 For this reason, most rehabilitation experts will recommend that a person undergo the detoxification process in a medical treatment facility, such as a hospital or medical rehabilitation location.